Gartner® report: 9 Principles for Improving Cloud Resilience

 As processes become more solidified and the potential for automation becomes apparent, organizations are afforded the opportunity to further streamline operations, saving time and other resources in the process.

 Why and how you automate processes will largely depend on the nature of the task, the available technology, and organizational goals.
 Generally speaking: Determine automatable processes based on a task’s repetitiveness, propensity to consume time, resource intensity, and tendency to give rise to human error.
-Additionally, identify and integrate relevant automation tools and platforms that align with your organization’s infrastructure to facilitate a centralized source of execution.
-This may include IT service management (ITSM) platforms, scripting languages, and other relevant IT tooling.

 Cutover: Dynamic, automated runbooks

-With our automated runbook technology, you can:
+With Cutover’s automated runbooks, you can:

 • Visualize critical paths and gain real-time visibility and reporting into runbook execution